Daniel Weinand’s poker journey has come a long way since he played his first World Series of Poker tournament during the summer of 2016.

 “Getting better at poker became a challenge to me,” Weinand told Poker Central in September.

 The 2018 WSOP showed signs of that improvement.
 Weinand cashed in three tournaments for a combined $50,000.
 Shortly after that, he appeared on Poker After Dark with some of the biggest names in the poker universe including Phil Hellmuth, Jennifer Tilly, and Jean-Robert Bellande.

 In his own words, Weinand is “masochistic” at the poker table.
 He doesn’t figure his game will get any better playing lesser opponents, so Weinand thrives on facing the game’s top competition.

-In February of 2019, that quest puts Weinand on the felt to kick off Event #1 of the 2019 U.S. Poker Open inside the PokerGO Studio at ARIA Resort & Casino in Las Vegas.
+This month that quest puts Weinand on the felt to kick off Event #1 of the 2019 U.S. Poker Open inside the PokerGO Studio at ARIA Resort & Casino in Las Vegas.